 If it’s Being Sold in a Department Store!

 All you have to do is see the details by looking at the preview images.
-You should be able to tell that the tube is made of plastic, and even the optics are made of cheap plastic.
-Many times, the mounts it comes with are so lightweight and flimsy, that you won’t be able to stabilize anything!
-Sometimes these mounts are simply those meant for camera tripods but are sold with a telescope.
+You should be able to tell that the tube and even the optics are made of cheap plastic.
+Many times, the included mounts are so lightweight and flimsy, that you won’t be able to stabilize anything!

 Bad telescopes also come with eyepieces where the “lenses” are actually plastic, and sometimes even a solar filter that can break and cause eye damage!
-The eyepiece focal lengths also pretty narrow compared to the eyepieces that come with a legitimate scope.
+The widest eyepieces included are still too narrow to help you search and make adjustments if an object moves out of view.

 Essentially, you’re not purchasing a working telescope, you’re buying a glorified toy!